w3c/smartagents-workshop/README.md

     * Control from Web browsers
     * Interoperability and access to controls for accessibility/usability, e.g., smart cities
 * Discuss the current situation in voice interaction technology for global deployment across all languages, including the integration of large language models (LLMs) to enhance natural language understanding and generation.
-* As a result we would see the pain points and technological gaps
+* As a result we would see and discuss the pain points and technological gaps

 ## Possible topics
+The following list of possible topics is quite broad as a starting point and will actually be reduced depending on the interests of participants.

 * Clarification of use cases of smart agents and their requirements
 * Summary of the current status:
     * Overview of existing browser support and platforms, for example smart speakers and mobile phones